stgm/scientific-programming-1/10 Numbers/20 Primes/10 Prime.md

 Let's take it a step further.
 We can reuse our code from before and for *each* number smaller than 100 determine whether it is a prime number or not.

-Create an extra `for`-loop to check eat number under 100 and determine for each of these "candidate primes" whether it is or isn't a prime number.
+Create an extra `for`-loop to check each number smaller than 100 and determine for each of these "candidate primes" whether it is or isn't a prime number.
 For each number you'll have to determine the divisors individually, so you'll be needing two `for`-loops inside of one another (*nested loops*).

 Implement aforementioned procedure and make sure it works correctly.
 Next we'll want to expand the procedure by `print`ing each found prime number.
 So after each conclusion of whether a number is a prime, we'll need a `print`-statement.